-During your initial assessment (at your first appointment), you will talk in a confidential setting about your primary concerns, treatment goals and how CODAC can be of assistance to you.
+During your initial assessment, which we call an intake (your first appointment), you will talk in a confidential setting about your main concerns, treatment goals and how CODAC can be of assistance to you.
 You will be asked detailed questions about your background, treatment history and current symptoms.
 This appointment can take anywhere from 60 to 90 minutes.
 You may also meet other staff who you will be on your treatment team.